SilinaGeorge/CSHUB/README.md

 ## Link to Website
 https://cs-hub.onrender.com/
-Inital call to server may be long.
+Initial call to server may be long.

 ## About
 A hub for computer science related learning and job hunting.
 Features include (features are not finished yet):